NullCascade/openmw-mod-manager/readme.markdown

 ## Source

 This tool suffers from major spaghetti code, as it was written as an introduction to Qt.
+I'm sorry.